 Cost Breakdown for Different Types of Websites

-Small business websites often utilise template-based designs with limited customisation, but they may still require additional features such as branding, SEO, and e-commerce capabilities.
+Small business websites often utilise template-based designs and content management systems, which help keep costs down while still offering professional results.
+Website templates provide a variety of design options and make it easier to launch a site without advanced coding or design skills, but they may still require additional features such as branding, SEO, and e-commerce capabilities.
 The typical cost range for building an average small business website in the UK is between £2,500 and £10,000.
 This range accounts for the need for a professional-looking design and essential functionalities that help small businesses compete online.

 For medium-sized and enterprise-level businesses, the costs can escalate significantly.
 These websites often require advanced features such as custom integrations, robust infrastructure, and bespoke website development.

-The development cost for an enterprise website can range from £20,000 to over £100,000, with high-end custom WordPress sites typically falling between £1,500 and £10,000.
+Many factors influence the development cost for an enterprise website, including design complexity, development methods, and ongoing maintenance.
+The cost can range from £20,000 to over £100,000, with high-end custom WordPress sites typically falling between £1,500 and £10,000.
 Recognising these cost variations is vital for businesses of all sizes to plan their budgets accurately.

 DIY vs Professional Web Design

-On the other hand, hiring professional web designers or web design agencies can lead to better design and functionality, suitable for more complex needs.
-While this approach involves higher upfront costs, it can result in a well-designed website that meets your specific requirements and offers a better user experience in web development, creating a professional-looking site.
+On the other hand, hiring professional web designers or web design agencies can lead to better design and functionality, better suited to more complex needs.
+While this approach involves higher upfront costs, it can result in a well-designed website that meets your specific requirements and offers a better user experience, creating a professional-looking site.

 The choice between DIY and professional web design largely depends on your budget, desired site results, and the complexity of your website.